UnclassedPenguin/scripts/README.md

 ## UbuntuSplashColor

+**Use at your own risk.
+This is an old program, not maintained, might be smart to check that the files it is going to edit are actually on your system**

+This is a program that changes the color of the ubuntu splash screens as you boot up your computer running ubuntu.
+I have an article [here](https://blog.unclassed.ca/change-ubuntu-color-manually/) that explains how to manually do these changes.
+This is just an automation of that process.

-Save file.
+- Save file.
-Execute file with sudo privilege using python3.
+- Execute file with sudo privilege using python3.

 ```
 $ sudo python3 UbuntuSplashColor.py